codekiddy2/Visual-Studio-gtkmm/readme/fundamental.md

 These files might be out of date or they might not even exist for your configuration type.

+You can edit them in solution explorer under "Config" folder.

 You are advised to update them and additionaly read following files: